Our Research Methods courses provide training for researchers in key skills. Find out about our autumn series of events.

 - Guidelines for ensuring that the participant is informed and fully understands the study and implications of participation.

-King’s College London’s Researcher Development Programme
+King’s College London’s Centre for Doctoral Studies Training Programme